noiseprotocol/noise_spec/noise.md

 This technique is simple, since it allows use of a single handshake pattern.
 It also doesn't reveal which option was chosen from message sizes or computation time.
-It could be extended to allow a `XX` pattern to support any permutation of authentications (initiator only, responder only, both, or none).
+It could be extended to allow an `XX` pattern to support any permutation of authentications (initiator only, responder only, both, or none).